em-jov/meteoalarm/README.md

 ## Contributing

 Your contributions are welcome and appreciated.
-If you encounter any issues or have suggestions for improvements, please open an issue on the [issue tracker](https://github.com/em-jov/meteoalarm/issues).
+If you find issues or have improvements, feel free to open an issue or submit a pull request.

 ## License